Frequently asked questions

 Rain can dilute the DNA in the water as well as disturb sediment that can in turn clog the filters.

-• From the receipt of samples into our lab (if the samples have been submitted online), it takes on average 2-3 weeks for your results to be sent to you.
+From the receipt of samples into our lab (if the samples have been submitted online), it takes on average 10-15 working days (for comprehensive analysis) or 15-20 working days (for basic analysis) for your results to be sent to you.

 Occasionally, samples may take slightly longer due to seasonal surges.